ReachableCEO/StartupStarterPackage/src/ProductPlan/SRS.md

 technical support.

-::Operability is our ability to host and operate the software as an ASP (Application Service Provider).
+::Operability is our ability to host and operate the software as an ASP (./Application Service Provider.md).
 The product features should help us achieve our goal of 99.9% uptime (at most 43 minutes downtime each month).
 Key features supporting that are the ability to do hot data backups, and application monitoring.